Note: The links in this post are affiliate links.

 While a battery backup will keep your computer up and running during brief power outages and brownouts, that won’t do you much good if you primarily use your computer to access the Internet.

-That’s why you need a backup power source for your modem and router just as much as you need one for your computer!
+That’s why you need a backup power source for your modem and router just as much as you need one for your computer.

 While you could always plug those devices into the same battery backup unit that’s powering your computer, that would just make its battery run down faster.
-And that of course would reduce the amount of time you’ll be able to keep using your computer after the power goes off.
+And that of course would reduce the amount of time you’ll be able to keep using your computer AND Internet connection after the power goes off.

 Give your modem and router their own battery backup and you’ll be able to use the Internet longer while also helping protect them from damaging voltage and current spikes.